Section I. Welcome to the Immediate Homecare and Hospice Family!

 - Choose your health care providers, including your attending physician, and communicate with those providers.

-- Participate in, consent to or refuse care in advance about your care/service, where appropriate, including:
+- Participate in, consent to or refuse care in advance of and during treatmentand be fully informed about your care/service, where appropriate, including:

 ∙The completion of all assessments;

 ∙The care, treatments and services to be provided, based on the comprehensive assessment;